Revenue and cost per customer, the lens that reveals whether growth compounds value or scales a loss.

 Unit economics measures the revenue and cost of a single repeatable unit of a business, usually one customer.
-It strips away the headline growth numbers and asks whether each customer, on average, makes or loses money once you account for what it cost to acquire and serve them.
-The discomfort it creates is the point: a business can be growing revenue 200 percent a year and still be unprofitable on every customer it adds, and unit economics is the lens that refuses to let that hide.
+It sets aside headline growth numbers and asks whether each customer, on average, makes or loses money once you account for what it cost to acquire and serve them.
+A business can grow revenue while losing money on every customer it adds, and unit economics measures that case directly.

 The idea is rooted in cost accounting and the older notion of contribution margin per unit, which industrial firms used long before software existed.
 The startup framing crystallised around two metricsMetricStrategyA unified metric that measures progress, health, or behaviour across the productView reference →: customer acquisition cost (CAC) and customer lifetime value (LTV).
 The lifetime-value side traces to direct-marketing and database-marketing work in the 1980s and 1990s, where firms began valuing a customer by projected future profit across the whole relationship, not by a single sale.